I love pepper! And in this note, I refer to “black” pepper or peppercorns that vary in type and are sourced from tropical places around the world.

 In medieval times pepper was used in many desserts, far more than in modern recipes.
 Don’t be afraid to experiment with it, I don’t think you will be disappointed.

-My favorite online vendor is PEPPER-PASSION where you can find most of the usual and not-so-usual varieties available; see the link at the bottom at the end of this section.
+My favorite online vendor is SIR SPICE, FORMERLY PEPPER-PASSION where you can find most of the usual and not-so-usual varieties available; see the link at the end of this section.

 In the photo you can see one wooden pepper mill and four battery operated mills.
 Three are the “Trudeau Elite Graviti Pepper Mills and the smaller one is a MIU Battery Powered Pepper Grinder, which has a slightly smaller holding chamber but operates the same way.